Original Date: 9/30/2003 * Last Revision Effective: 2/5/2015

 Policy Contact: Vice President, Human Resources

-The following procedures are established to provide for the resolution of general complaints involving Bellevue College employees and to meet the requirements for implementing policy #1450 – Complaint Policy.
+The following procedures are established to provide for the resolution of general complaints involving Bellevue College employees and to meet the requirements for implementing policy #1450 – General Complaint Resolution.

 The college takes seriously its obligation to respond to disputes, conflicts or complaints and to facilitate equitable and timely resolution to the degree possible.
 These procedures identify resolution options available to students, staff and visitors to campus who have a general concern regarding a college employee(s).
-Resolution options for concerns regarding possible discrimination are outlined in 1440P Discrimination Complaint Resolution Procedures.
+Resolution options for concerns regarding possible discrimination are outlined in 1440P Discrimination, Harassment, Retaliation (Procedures).
 Resolution options for academic concerns are outlined in 1450P2 Student Academic Dispute Resolution Procedure.
 Contract violations must be addressed through the appropriate grievance process.
 Concerns regarding student contact must be addressed through the student code.